 Dr Matthew Hardy, Architect, INTBAU Secretary (retired)

-The Prince’s Foundation for Building Community (London) *V*
+The Prince’s Foundation (London) *V*

 The Poundbury Series, launched in 2007, is a series of seven lectures and tours which are an essential experience for those involved in the planning, design and building of housing developments in the UK and beyond.
 Those involved in the development of Poundbury, along with other experts, will demonstrate through a series of lectures, workshops and visits how to implement these cutting-edge ideas.
 The underlying principles, established by the masterplanner, Leon Krier, and put into practise by the Duchy of Cornwall, will be analysed to help improve popular and specialist understanding of the place.